We asked some teachers how they've been using Educake in and out of the classroom. Here are the ideas they shared - read on for further details:

 “The best impact it has on students is… reducing test anxiety… They really like that when they get it wrong, it shows them the correct answer straight away” Ben Fisher, Head of Science, St Ursula’s Convent School

-7. Create template tests to share
+7. Create template quizzes to share with your department

 “Saving tests as a template means that every teacher is able to use them.
 So we've got those already set up and ready to go.”
 Heather Thomson, Head of Physics, St Bartholomew’s School,